 We performed several experiments to demonstrate the proposed algorithm.
 In section 5.1, we show the results of a general experiment that demonstrates the main features of the proposed approach.
-In section 5.2 we present the accurracy of the collective concepts versus the individual concepts.
+In section 5.2 we present the accuracy of the collective concepts versus the individual concepts.

-In these experiments we used a robot team of two homogeneous Koala robots equipped with a video camera of 320×240 pixels.
-For more than two robots our method is applied strighforward.
-The only difference is that robots will perform the pre-analysis and the analysis and fusion of individual concepts for each shared concept by the other members of the team.
+In these experiments we used a robot team consisting of two homogeneous Koala robots (Figure 2) equipped with a video camera of 320×240 pixels, and an on board portable computer of 1 GB of RAM memory for the processing.
+For more than two robots our method can be applied straightforward.
+The only difference is that robots will need to consider the information from more than one robot, possibly reducing confused concepts.